 Our expertise encompasses the treatment of leukemia, brain tumors, bone tumors and embryonic tumors.
 Our clinic is Germany’s largest treatment center for hematologic disorders such as thalassemia and sickle cell anemia.
 We are also known for our clinical expertise in the fields of immunodeficiency, childhood stroke and coagulation disorders such as von Willebrand disease, hemophilia, and thrombophilia.

 Our scientific programs focus on signal transduction in leukemia, DNA repair mechanisms, metastatic processes in bone tumors, the biology and treatment of neuroblastoma, and the molecular biology of brain tumors such as medulloblastoma, ependymoma, CNS PNET, and rhabdoid tumors (ATRT).
 Our institute is at the forefront of research of hemophagocytic lymphohistiocytosis (HLH), a rare immunodeficiency occurring in early childhood.
 A comprehensive European project studying HLH and funded by the EU with partners from several European countries is chaired by our institute.
 The clinic is also internationally known for its scientific and clinical expertise in the study of von Willebrand disease.
 Our laboratory offers a broad range of molecular genetic tests for the most prevalent hematologic diseases such as hemorrhage and thrombophilia as well as for tumor predisposition syndromes.

-Our clinic employs 20 doctors and 23 nurses.
 A dedicated psychosocial team supports our clinical activities.

 Please direct your treatment request to the UKE International Office.